 Vibrant shades of Kowloon.

-was Kowloon 九龍 my first experience of Asia back in 2012.
-Anytime I return to I stay there for at least a couple of nights.
-It helps that many of the most affordable hotels are located in Kowloon—but I also like how gritty, rundown, and Hong Kong 香港 real it is, particularly when compared to the naked display of wealth and privilege seen on the other side of Victoria Harbour on itself.
-Hong Kong Island 香港島
+Kowloon was 九龍 my first experience of Asia back in 2012.
+Anytime I return to Hong Kong I stay there for at least a couple of nights.
+It helps that many of the most affordable hotels are located in Kowloon—but I also like how gritty, rundown, and 香港 real it is, particularly when compared to the naked display of wealth and privilege seen on the other side of Victoria Harbour on Hong Kong Island itself.

 Last weekend I crossed

 the strait for a brief visa run and, after finding an excellent deal on a hotel on Agoda, once again found myself lost in the immensity of Kowloon.
 Naturally I spent a good part of my trip wandering around the city documenting my impressions.
 Collected here are several of my photos from this trip…

 Outside a pedestrian market in Kowloon.

 A jumble of buildings creates an abstract skyline somewhere in Kowloon City District.